amuweee/covid_ds/README.md

-# COVID-19 Data Science
+# COVID-19 Data Project

-**Disclaimer: This project is for fun and learning purpose, take the predictions with a grain of salt**
+**Disclaimer: This project is for self-learning purpose, take the predictions with a grain of salt**

 This repository contains codes and scripts related to extracting daily infected and death data from gitrepo maintained by [JHUCSSE COVID-19 Data](https://github.com/CSSEGISandData/COVID-19).
 World population data scraped from [Worldometer](https://www.worldometers.info/world-population/population-by-country/).